 - In the introduction to the book, the author explains her inspiration behind her recipes.
 It tells the story of Pipi.
-Read the description of Pipi cafe and talk about the language the author has used to describe it.
-What did the descriptive language used invoke in your imagination when the author referred to 'if Pipi were a dog... or 'if Pipi were a mythical beast'?
-Discuss how language features help us build a picture in our mind. - As we move through the book we read the steps of how to get started in the kitchen.
-Discuss the steps are these important?
+Read the description of Pipi Cafe and talk about the language the author has used to describe it.
+The personification of the cafe through the use of 'if Pipi were a dog... or If Pipi were a mythical beast' invokes what in your imagination?
+Discuss how language features help us build a picture in our mind. - As we move through the book, we read the steps of how to get started in the kitchen.
+Discuss the following steps; are these important?
 Why do you think this is?
-Would you see step by step information like this in other cookbooks?
-Pull out some words like 'assemble' and follow these steps and discuss how this relates directly to the language of instructional writing.
+Would you see step-by-step information like this in other cookbooks?
+Pull out some words like 'assemble' and follow these steps, discussing how this relates directly to the language of instructional writing.
 Can you think of any words that you might find alongside these? - Look through the book and take a look at a variety of different recipes.
 Students will draw on different memories and experiences of cooking in their own lives.
-Who has boiled an egg before?
+Ask questions like who has boiled an egg before?
 Have you made cupcakes?
 Do you think the diagram on page 57 about how to melt chocolate is helpful?
-What features of a diagram can you see here? - Talk about the genre of instructional writing and how it tells the reader how to do something.
-What examples can you think of using recipes or step by step instructions?
-Use the Breakfast Popsicle Recipe on page 14 as an example of the structure of a recipe. - Discuss the purpose, materials and equipment and sequenced steps in chronological order. - To follow up students could create their own recipe or step by step instructions for a food that they might eat in summer, eg, Hokey Pokey ice cream, marmite toast or pavlova.
+What features of a diagram can you see here?

+• Talk about the genre of instructional writing and how it tells the reader how to do something.
+What examples can you think of?
+Recipes, step-by-step instructions or a how-to.
+Use the Breakfast Popsicle recipe on pg.
+14 as an example of the structure of a recipe.

+- Discuss the purpose, materials and equipment and sequenced steps in chronological order. - To follow up, students could create their own recipe or step-by-step instructions for food that they might eat in summer, eg, hokey pokey ice cream, Marmite toast or pavlova.